 Lot Improvement - Physical changes made to raw land and structures on or under the land surface in order to make the land more useable for human activities.
 Typical improvements in these regulations would include, but not be limited to grading, street pavement, drainage ditches, and street name signs.
 Certain lot improvements shall be properly bonded as provided in these regulations.

-Low Impact Development - See stormwater regulations
+Low Impact Development - See stormwater regulationsthe Chatham County Stormwater Ordinance.

 Major Collector - See Rural Road